Captive chimpanzees Amber and Alyce at LEMSIP; Photo: © Nancy Megna

 To learn more attempts to decrease housing and maintenance costs and increase cost-benefit through repeated use of single chimpanzees, see Repeated Use.

-Hepatitis research is currently the largest area of chimpanzee use in the U.S. It continues even in the face of valid arguments challenging its scientific worth.
+Hepatitis research continues even in the face of valid arguments challenging its scientific worth.
 In 2006, almost $11 million was spent on infectious disease research involving chimpanzees and over $7 million of that went to hepatitis C research.

 Chimpanzees are currently still being used for hepatitis C (HCV) research.
 However, the course of HCV disease in the chimpanzee differs significantly from its course in humans.
 These differences, like the disparities seen in other viral infections, is part of the explanation of why using chimpanzees to develop a hepatitis C vaccine for humans is problematic.
 (For other areas of research limitations and failures from chimpanzee use, see The Case to End Chimpanzee Research.)